-    Perhaps even more chilling were the 2014 comments of Tracy Torme, who was a producer in the ‘UFO Cover-Up Live’ documentary.
+Perhaps even more chilling were the 2014 comments of Tracy Torme, who was a producer in the ‘UFO Cover-Up Live’.

 Tracy Torme’s Revelations

-According to producer Tracy Torme, a hijacking of the ‘UFO Cover-Up Live’ documentary would occur when Moore became involved with it.
-The whole dynamic would change, with Moore holding “secret meetings” that did not include anyone other than himself, Seligman and the “source”.
-An apparent definite turning point happened after Moore took Seligman to a small island retreat in the Great Lakes in order to meet Falcon and Condor.
+According to producer Tracy Torme, a hijacking of the ‘UFO Cover-Up Live’ documentary would occur when Moore became involved.
+The whole dynamic would change.
+Moore would hold “secret meetings” that did not include anyone other than himself, Seligman and the “source”.
+An apparent definite turning point happened after Moore took Seligman to a small island retreat in the Great Lakes.
+In order to meet Falcon and Condor.

 “After this meeting took place,” Torme would state in 2014, “Michael Seligman came back and was scared of his own shadow!”

-Seligman would further insist that people read from cue cards, although the documentary was a live show and shouldn’t have required this.
+Seligman would further insist that people read from cue cards.
+Remember, the documentary was a live show and shouldn’t have required this.
 Torme would state that “he wanted to know what they were going to say!”
 This, Torme feels, gave the documentary or wooden, almost amateurish feel to it.
 It would also restrict greatly what the guests could say as everything said would require his approval.

-Torme went on to highlight how a “select group of researchers” were receiving similar information from the two agents, Falcon and Condor.
+Torme would highlight how a “select group of researchers” were receiving similar information from the two agents, Falcon and Condor.
 It is unknown if any deals similar to that of William Moore have taken place.